 The Company's management is responsible for the preparation of the Company's consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process, the Board of Directors has created an audit committee (the "Audit Committee").
-The Audit Committee meets with members of the management team to discuss the operating results and the financial statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the Q3 2019 Financial Statements and this MD&A on August 14, 2019.
+The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the 2019 Annual Financial Statements and MD&A to the Board of Directors for review and approval.
+Following the recommendation of the Audit Committee, the Board of Directors approved the 2019 Annual Financial Statements and this MD&A on May 13, 2020.

-The Q3 2019 Financial Statements have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
+The 2019 Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").